 The International Entrepreneur Category EOI Points Grid

 Prospective applicants can claim points under six (6) factors that include language, education, business ownership experience, Newfoundland and Labrador economic priorities, age and adaptability.
+Candidates must achieve a score of 72 in order to be eligible.
 The maximum score available is 120 points.

 Birth certificate; passport; national identify document